 Although the New Testament Scriptures indicate a less than favorable cultural view of shepherds, the opposite is true in the Old Testament.
-It was widely thought among Jews and pagans that a man could only be a good ruler/leader/king if he had first learned the art of shepherding (ex.
-Philo).
-So, in Old Testament writings we note most of the great leaders were first shepherds—Abraham, Isaac, Jacob, 12 sons of Jacob, Moses, and most important for this text, King David.
+It was widely thought among Jews and pagans that a man could only be a good ruler/leader/king if he had first learned the art of shepherding (for example, see the writings of the Hellenistic Jewish philosopher Philo on the topic).
+So, in Old Testament writings we note most of the great leaders were first shepherds—Abraham, Isaac, Jacob, the twelve sons of Jacob, Moses, and most important for this text, King David.
 This fits in with what has been written in the previous verse concerning the town of Bethlehem (David’s birthplace).
 The “ruler” from of old who will “shepherd” his people.
 The Messianic overtones are hard to miss!
 Jesus is the Good Shepherd, the New David, the One who brings peace, etc.

 בְּעֹז. (be-Oz) from: עז (oze) “might; strength”

 בִּגְאוֹן (big-on) from: גאוֹן (gaw-ohn) “majesty; eminence; excellence”

 אַפְסֵי (af-sei) “end; limit; extreme limit” “to the ends of”